 Welcome to Community Health and Wellness!
-The Windom Area Hospital has implemented two great opportunities to learn how to live healthy and be well.
+Windom Area Health has implemented two great opportunities to learn how to live healthy and be well.
 The hospital installed a new path called the “Be Well Path” which opened in June of 2018.
 Through grants, community donations, and contributions from the hospital, it turned a dream into a reality.
 This path is more than just a walking path.
 It offers 15 pieces of outdoor equipment, some including a double elliptical, sit up board and pull up bars.
-Also, the Windom Area Hospital has a “Feel Awesome.
+Also, Windom Area Health has a “Feel Awesome.
 Live Healthy.
 Be Well.” campaign that was launched in November of 2016.
 The goal is to help make our community a healthier place to live, through focusing on the body, mind and people.

 Be Well Path

 It started as a dream.
 Create a free exercise opportunity for our community while utilizing Windom Area Hospital’s unique campus.
 Our dream has now turned into a reality!